Skip to content

 The simplest configuration, and the one I recommend to anyone just starting out.
 Each package is a WooCommerce Simple product with these settings:

-- Product name, the package name, for example “Growth Plan, WordPress Care”
+• Product name, the package name, for example “Growth Plan, WordPress Care”

-- Short description, what is included, written as a bulleted list of deliverables
+• Short description, what is included, written as a bulleted list of deliverables

-- Price, the package price, and be specific about what it covers and what it does not
+• Price, the package price, and be specific about what it covers and what it does not

-- Virtual and Downloadable, check both, because Virtual skips shipping calculation and Downloadable lets you attach a welcome PDF or onboarding link as part of the product file
+• Virtual and Downloadable, check both, because Virtual skips shipping calculation and Downloadable lets you attach a welcome PDF or onboarding link as part of the product file

-- Category, “Services,” which you will use later for reporting and tax purposes
+• Category, “Services,” which you will use later for reporting and tax purposes

-- Cross-sells, linked to the next higher-tier package for natural upsells
+• Cross-sells, linked to the next higher-tier package for natural upsells

 Post-purchase automation is where most stores stop thinking and leave money on the table.
 WooCommerce fires the woocommerce_order_status_completed action when a payment clears.
-Hook into that event to create the client in your project management tool, send the onboarding email with an intake form, and drop a calendar hold on your dedicated project start day.
-A single custom plugin file does this in 50 lines, and once it is set up, the store does the entire intake flow for you.
-I have seen this automation alone save a solo consultant five hours a week of manual client-onboarding work.
+Hook into that event to create the client in your project management tool.
+Send the onboarding email with an intake form.
+Drop a calendar hold on your dedicated project start day.
+A single custom plugin file does this in 50 lines, and once it is set up, the store runs the entire intake flow without you touching it.

 Pattern 2: hourly and time-based services

 Option D: Amelia Booking at around $149 to $299 per year.
 More polished UI, good for multi-location or multi-staff setups where you need fine-grained control over who can be booked when.
-Overkill for a solo consultant, appropriate for a small agency.
+Overkill for a solo consultant.
+Appropriate for a small agency.

-Whichever booking plugin you use, the tax setup is non-trivial.
+The tax setup on bookings is also non-trivial.
 Many jurisdictions treat services differently from physical goods, and some require the customer’s billing address to determine the correct tax rate.
 Set your tax classes carefully and test a sample checkout with addresses in every major jurisdiction you sell into.
 I have lost hours debugging tax issues that turned out to be a missing “services” tax class in the WooCommerce configuration.

 Pattern 3: quote-based services